 While I would not want to keep Facebook for friends and family, I actually am more restrictive to whom I connect to on Facebook than on other networks like Twitter.
 Between all the social networks I use, Facebook is the best to stay in touch, build relationships and connect with new people.
 This is true for close friends, as well as loose acquaintances – and even people I never met in real life.

 To whom do we connect in real life?

 I used to be a consultant, traveling from client to client and spending most of my weeks in the company of colleagues and customers – most of these weren’t my closest friends.
 The people I built a personal relationship to during these years were not the ones I spent time with in meetings and workshops – it were the ones I spent additional time with during a shared lunch, played a game of kicker during coffee break or even went to have a beer with in the evening.

-It is the small glimpses at a person’s personality that build the fundamentals for a relationship.
-How can a relationship ever be more than a lose acquaintance if you do not know anything about the other person – apart from the job description or resume.
+It is the small glimpses at a person’s personality that build the fundamentals of a relationship.
+How can a relationship ever be more than a loose acquaintance if you do not know anything about the other person – apart from the job description or resume.
 That is what makes Facebook perfect to really “connect” to people, as we share little bits and pieces of our life that show our personality and allow for easy and non-intrusive form of interaction via likes and comments.

 What about the other networks?

 The following is a very personal description of how I use different social networks.
 From my point of view everybody will have a different story to tell of how the networks work for him/her.
 The goals we have, out personalities and the influence we already have achieved, all of these influence how we use the social networks and with which networks we are the most comfortable.